ThalesMansur/portfolio/README.md

 # Projects

+### Identifying customer high density geolocations for crowd-warehousing and crowd-shipping

 [![Model Output](https://img.shields.io/badge/Model_Output-link-green?style=for-the-badge)](https://thalesmansur.github.io/portfolio/contents/kmeans_58-c-points.html)

 1st place project in Supply Chain and Logistics MBA at Fundação Dom Cabral, it uses K-means to identify high costumer density locations so advanced inventories can be placed near its centroid.
 Then, instead of using large trucks stopping at every delivery point, deliveris for the whole day are dropped at a single point and crowdshipped to the final costumer.